 Recommended Applications of Low-Cost Sensors

 The Tribal Air Monitoring Support (TAMS) Center Tribal Steering Committee (Committee) recognizes low-cost air pollution sensors to be in an early stage of technology development, and many sensors have not yet been evaluated to determine the accuracy of their measurements.
-Next generation low-cost portable air monitoring technology is part of an emerging market and as such, there is likely to be a wide range in the quality and reliability of available devices.
+Next generation low-cost portable air monitoring technology is part of an emerging market and as such, there is likely to be a wide range in the quality, degrees of accuracy and reliability of available devices.
 The Committee recognizes no low-cost sensor meets regulatory-grade air monitoring requirements and the discussion here is for informational purposes only.

-The Committee developed the following recommendations to help Tribes determine low-cost sensor technology best fit for their sensor monitoring project(s) and application.
+The Committee developed the following recommendations to help Tribes determine low-cost sensor technology best fit for their air pollution sensor monitoring project(s) and application.

 The Committee recognizes planning documents such as Air Sampling Plans or Quality Assurance Project Plans (QAPPs) are important before beginning any monitoring project.
 Such planning documents help answer “questions” as to “Who, What, When, Why, How” to help provide a clear concept of what it is the Tribe is hoping to accomplish via the collection of air pollution data prior to beginning a monitoring project.
-Defining the questions will help identify the pollutant of interest (target pollutant), the field conditions likely to encounter, the duration of data collection, the type of measurements needed (i.e. short-term, mobile measurements vs. long-term stationary measurements) and the quality of those measurements.
+Defining the questions will help identify the pollutant of interest (target pollutant), what are field conditions like, the duration of data collection, the type of measurements needed (i.e. short-term, mobile measurements vs. long-term stationary measurements) and the quality needed for of those measurements.

 Citizen Science Air Sampling Plans or QAPPs targeted for education and outreach can be referenced to support low-cost sensor projects.
 Consult an EPA Regional Project Officer regarding the category QAPP needed for project approval.

 Consider device specifications like detection range and detection limit, precision and bias, calibration procedures, and others.
-All of these data collection characteristics will determine the sensing equipment that is best suited for data collection purposes.
+All of these data collection characteristics will determine the sensing equipment that is best suited for data collection purposes or any one project?.
 It is important to note that sensor price range may also further influence what sensor is best suited for the project.
 Sensors with detection ranges and limits with greater accuracy are often more expensive.

 USEPA has identified air sensor as a class of non-regulatory technology and should not be used in a regulatory context unless those instruments meet all applicable regulatory requirements.
 USEPA has identified that a primary use of air sensors is for non-regulatory supplemental and informational monitoring (NSIM) applications.
 Three category NSIM applications have been identified in the Enhanced Air Sensor Guidebook.
 The Committee recognizes that sensor data streams may likely never meet strict federal monitoring requirements but could still be very useful in NSIM applications such as providing a better understanding of local air quality, helping in the siting of regulatory monitors, or identifying hot spots.

 Low-cost sensors have a shelf life of less than 2 years and many data quality, data interpretation, and data management questions remain.
-Applications are recommended to center around informational measurements and uses as teaching tools, intended to encourage informal and qualitative awareness.
+Applications are recommended to center around informational measurements and uses such as teaching tools, intended to encourage informal and qualitative awareness.
 Such measurements can be used for relative comparisons between air pollution levels in two locations or different times, rather than for measurements of absolute or true levels.
 For example, measurements like these may help address questions regarding air quality during wildland fire events.
 Although some sensors may not report air quality in traditional concentration units, Tribes may still find measurements made by unit less scales or colors to be useful for making relative comparisons.
 Furthermore, the use of sensor technology in an education setting can help advance science, technology, engineering and mathematics (STEM) learning at various grade levels.